Monodromy of Rank 2 Parabolic Hitchin Systems: The BNR Correspondence for Deligne-Mumford stacks

 \subsection{BNR Correspondence for Orbicurves}

 We review the classical theorem describing a correspondence between parabolic Higgs bundles and Higgs bundles over a root stack.
 Moreover, we shall imply a BNR correspondence on Deligne-Mumford stacks, and see how to reinterpret this correspondence for parabolic Higgs bundles in terms of stacks.
 The idea is similar to the classical BNR correspondence for smooth curves.
+We finally refer the reader to \cite{GaPe} for a description of the fibers of the Hitchin map by means of cameral data.

 We use the same notation as in the previous subsection.
 Let $\widetilde{X}$ be a root stack, and let $X$ be its underlying space.
 We consider the line bundle $K_{\tilde{X}}(\tilde{D})=\pi^*(K_{X}(D))$ over $\widetilde{X}$.
 In this case, we look at the Hitchin base $H_{st}=\bigoplus_{j=1}^n H^0(\tilde{X}, (K_{\tilde{X}}(\tilde{D}))^j)$ and consider the Hitchin map for stacks